 Image Source: U.S. Army website

-Good federal design isn’t limited to printed material and graphics, it also includes digital services.
+Good federal design isn’t limited to printed material and graphics.
+It also includes digital services.
 The websites of the U.S. Department of Education and Homeland Security boast a sea of information, all neatly organized.
-The takeaway from each of these examples is that they focus on targeted audiences with intuitive, clear, and conceptual design.
+The takeaway from these examples is that they focus on targeted audiences with intuitive, clear, and conceptual design.
 When your goal is unambiguous, it is easier to create effective designs.
-When you don’t have a strong concept, resulting design is unlikely to be as impactful or successful.
+When you don’t have a strong concept, the resulting design is unlikely to be as impactful or successful.

 In conclusion, we should look to the past for inspirational design images and ideas like the examples above and allow them to influence how we create successful federal design today.
 While dated ideas of what proposal graphics and federal design may still exist, we can use the key areas discussed above as references to create good design.

-There are patterns to good design and a variety of useful resources, such as the KSI’s Initial Design Checklist above.
+There are patterns to good design and various useful resources, such as the KSI’s Initial Design Checklist above.
 If you are looking to outsource your graphics, the design team at KSI specializes in government proposals and marketing materials.
 Remember, the next time you design for the government, everything for you to succeed is right there, in the past and the present.

 - The 1950s - American Culture & Society - HISTORY